1. Preface

 add_header X-XSS-Protection "1; mode=block";

-Configure the snippet that adds the certificate chain and the private key to your NGINX configuration.
+The snippet should be configured to add the certificate chain and the private key to the NGINX configuration.

 /etc/nginx/snippets/insysicom-routermgmt-ssl.conf